-The PRP Board has agreed to recognise IMPRESS as an “approved regulator”.
+The Press Recognition Panel's (PRP) Board has agreed to recognise IMPRESS as an “approved regulator”.

 Following a robust assessment process, the Board has decided that IMPRESS meets all 29 criteria (numbered 1 to 23) in the Charter, which means that, amongst other things, IMPRESS is independent of the print and online publishers it regulates, and is appropriately funded.